 The Fund is a socially responsible landlord that works with social sector organisations to deliver additional homes and facilities required to address the UK's social challenges.
-The Fund raised commitments from a combination of institutional investors (including pension funds, insurance companies and endowments/foundations/charities), family offices and high net worth individuals.
+The Fund raised commitments totalling £220 million from a combination of institutional investors (including pension funds, insurance companies and endowments/foundations/charities), family offices and high net worth individuals.
 Key principals of Cheyne Capital have also invested in the Fund.

-The Fund committed to a diversified portfolio of investments across the UK, with a total investment value of £157.8 million.
-All the investments to date have involved long-dated (15 years plus) Consumer Price Index linked fully repairing leases against residential properties.
+The fund committed to a diversified portfolio of investments across the UK, with a total investment value of £157.8 million.
+All the investments had long-dated (15 years plus) Consumer Price Index linked fully repairing leases against residential properties at inception.